moon-hex/kustomize-navigator/README.md

 - **Variable Autocompletion**: Suggests variables when typing `${` based on workspace usage
 - **Intelligent Diagnostics**: Identifies common configuration issues in Kubernetes and Flux manifests
 - **Customizable Checks**: Toggle individual diagnostic checks through settings
+- **API Version Distinction**: Visually distinguish between standard Kustomize and Flux-extended APIs
+- **References Explorer**: View all forward and backward references in a dedicated panel
+- **Dependency Visualization**: Generate interactive visualizations of kustomization dependencies

 ![Kustomize Navigator Demo](images/demo.png)

+## References Explorer

+The References Explorer panel provides a comprehensive view of all relationships between your Kustomize files:

+- **Kustomization References**: Shows other kustomization files that the current file references
+- **Resource References**: Shows regular YAML resources that the current file references
+- **Referenced By**: Shows which kustomization files reference the current file

+This helps you understand the hierarchy and dependencies in your GitOps repository.
+Each reference is displayed with its parent folder for context, and clicking any reference opens the file directly.

+## Variable Highlighting

+The extension provides enhanced visibility for Flux variable substitutions:

+- **Variable Names**: Highlighted with a configurable color
+- **Default Values**: Highlighted with a different color and style
+- **Hover Information**: Detailed information about variables and their default values
+- **Auto-completion**: Suggests variables based on usage throughout your workspace

+## API Version Labeling

+Kustomize Navigator visually distinguishes between different types of Kustomize API versions:

+- Standard Kustomize files show a `[Kustomize]` label
+- Flux-extended files show a `[Flux]` label
+- Each label uses a different color for quick identification

+## Dependency Visualization

+Visualize the relationships between your kustomization files with an interactive graph:

+- **Interactive Graph**: Click the "Visualize Kustomize Dependencies" button in the editor title bar
+- **Color Coding**: Kustomization files and resources are color-coded for easy identification
+- **Navigation**: Double-click any node to open the corresponding file
+- **Hierarchical Layout**: Clearly see the dependency structure of your repository

 ## Extension Settings